roscopeco/curb/README.markdown

   * To completely replicate the API of Curb 0.9.x, warts and all.
 This should be a 100% no-work drop-in for the C extension, no matter how you're using it.

+  * To retain and reuse as much of the original Curb ruby code as possible.

+  * To maintain the current standard of documentation in Curb (It's pretty well documented - this mostly means not forgetting to copy the doc over from the C code to Ruby).

   * To fully support JRuby and Rubinius if possible, and work on all major platforms (i.e. Linux, Windows and Mac).